Christmas Gift Guide for People with Dementia

 - Nature documentary DVDs

-At this stage symptoms will have progressively declined and there may be further cognitive difficulties seen such as more problems with speech and language, difficulties with problem-solving and worsening judgement.
+At this stage of dementia, symptoms will have progressively declined and there may be further cognitive difficulties seen such as more problems with speech and language, difficulties with problem-solving and worsening judgement.
 It is not uncommon for individuals to leave the stove on or forget to lock the front door.
 Individuals may start to need some support with everyday basic tasks and sleep may become disturbed.
 Changes to personality may also be seen such that there is more irritability and lower mood.
 This may lead the person to become socially withdrawn.

 Present ideas for this stage may include: